 Xanthe composes for and from Liturgical worship, specializing in vocal and string writing.
 Her work "Speravit Anima Mea" premiered at Sacra Liturgia Conference in 2022.
 She performed with the Schola Cantus Angelorum at the Sacred Liturgy Conference in 2021, was the 2019 Artist-in-Residence at St. Gertrude's Monastery and a 2017 Nadia Boulanger Institute Composition Fellow.
 In addition to directing and composing sacred works for Liturgical music, she composes narratives for strings and small ensembles depicting stories of the soul.

 Xanthe received her Master of Arts degree in Digital Musics at Dartmouth College, completing both a compositional thesis entitled "Deintimat" and a written thesis on Bonaventure's Soul's Journey Into God and the metaphysics of music, advised by Michael Casey, Michelle Lou, and Ashley Fure.
 She also completed her Bachelor of Arts from Dartmouth, majoring in Computer Science modified with Digital Arts, with a minor in Philosophy.

-Her work has been performed by worldwide leading ensembles in New Music, including the Mivos Quartet, Sound Energy Trio, and Ensemble L'Itinéraire.
-Her compositions have been utilized in parish masses across the country as well as in festivals such as SHIFT: Dartmouth’s New Music Festival, Dartmouth Digital Arts Exhibition, Winter Whingding, Spring Sing, Break-It-Down Boston, and at the Wheelock Conference.
+Her work has been performed by the Sacred Music Project, Yvette Kraft, Mivos Quartet, Sound Energy Trio, and Ensemble L'Itinéraire and her compositions have been utilized in parish masses across the country as well as in festivals such as SHIFT: Dartmouth’s New Music Festival, Dartmouth Digital Arts Exhibition, Break-It-Down Boston.